EmbarkStudios/physx-rs/physx/README.md

 [**This is a work in progress** :construction:](https://github.com/EmbarkStudios/physx-rs/issues/3)

-`physx` is intended to be an easy to use high-level wrapper for the `physx-sys` bindings.
+`physx` is intended to be an easy to use high-level wrapper for the [`physx-sys`](https://crates.io/crates/physx) bindings.
 The goal of this is to make ownership clearer and leverage the safety of Rust.

 The overall goal is to maintain a close mapping to the underlying PhysX API while improving safety and reliability of the code.
 This means, for example, that we do not expose the `PxLoadExtensions()` function but rather attach this to the [`Physics`](source/physics.rs) builder.

+Please also see the [repository](https://github.com/EmbarkStudios/physx-rs) containing an unsafe low-level binding.

 ## Example